PierreWCS/blackjack/README.md

 Demo available here:
 https://my-blackjack.netlify.app/

-To install the project please follow this instructions:
+To install the project please follow these instructions:

 - clone the repo
 - cd into the folder